isis08/CatMash-Ddd-For-Paas/README.md

 Inside the API, a "CatDddController" is refactored in order to use Domain model logic, whereas "CatController" use the transaction script oriented logic

+WARNING : Folder "Specification" under "CatMash.Core.Domain" contains classes for query logic centralization and factorization.
+In the future we will implement a specification pattern